 On 1 October 2021, the government (DWP) announced funding to target financial support for vulnerable households over the winter months, to be known as the Household Support Grant.
-This new grant will run from 06 October 2021 to 31 March 2022 and totals £500m.
+This new grant ran from 06 October 2021 to 31 March 2022 and totals £500m.
+Subsequent to this, the government (DWP) have now released a second round of funding and this grant will run from the 1st April 2022 - 30th September 2022.